Santa Maria in Via Lata

 Santa Maria in Via Lata is a church on the Via del Corso (the ancient Via Lata), in Rome, Italy.
 It stands diagonal from the church of San Marcello al Corso.

-It is the Stational church for Tuesday in the fifth week of lent.
+It is the stational church for Tuesday in the fifth week of lent.

 History

 The first Christian place of worship here was a 5th-century oratory (chapel with welfare centre) in the Roman building beneath the present church.
 This was constructed within the remains of a large Roman warehouse, some 250 m long, which has also been excavated.
 Murals were added to the lower level between the 7th and 9th centuries (these have been detached for conservation reasons).

+By the beginning of the 10th century, the building was used as the palace of Theophylact I, Count of Tusculum, with the Byzantine icon on the main altar of the church originally forming a part of their private chapel.

 Due to the frequent flooding of the Tiber, in 1049 the church was rebuilt with an upper level added.

 Architecture

-The Arcus Novus (an arch erected by emperor Diocletian in 303–304), which stood on this site were destroyed during reconstruction of the church in 1491.
+The Arcus Novus, an arch erected in 303–304 by the emperor Diocletian, which stood on this site, was destroyed during reconstruction of the church in 1491.
 Antonio Tebaldeo, poet and friend of Raphael, was buried at the end of the north aisle in 1537, though his tomb was designed in 1776.
 The bell tower is by Martino Longhi the Elder and was built in 1580.
 There are three bells, two of which bear dates: 1615 and 1465.
 The bells were reactivated in 2017, with automated programs.

 In anticipation of the Holy Year of 1650, the church was renovated in 1639 by Cosimo Fanzago, but the façade, with its Corinthian columns imposing vertical emphasis, was completed (1658–1660) based on a design by Pietro da Cortona.
 He appears to evoke a triumphal arch in the facade.
 The church is built of brick, with limestone details.
 The facade is done in travertine.